History of African Americans in Houston: Houston Black Restaurant Week

+Houston Black brunch and nightlife culture

+Houston's Black brunch and nightlife culture have grown to become highly prominent in the United States.
+Social media has played a major role in brunch and nightlife in the city becoming a top destination for Black adults around the world (especially Nigerians).
+Unlike most cities, Houston offers many popular restaurants, bars, lounges, clubs, and events that culturally caters to Black adults.

 Black gay pride

+Houston is home to one of the largest black LGBT communities in the nation.
 Houston's black LGBT community annually celebrate its presence during a special event called "Splash", which organizes gay and lesbian events in order to improve the cultural, environmental, medical and social health of gay men, lesbian and transgender people of African descent.
-It is the oldest black gay event in Texas.
+It is the oldest black gay event in Texas beginning in 1988.

 Cemeteries

 Humble Negro Cemetery is in the suburb of Humble.
+Evergreen Negro Cemetery is located in Fifth Ward.
+Olivewood Cemetery is in White Oak Bayou.

 Gentrification

-Gentrification has notably changed most of Houston's historically black neighborhoods, especially those within loop 610 and near Downtown Houston.
-Rising housing costs coupled with new developments have displaced some black residents and deterred many new black residents from moving in.
-A high number of blacks have moved to suburban cities in the Houston area seeking a more affordable cost of living.
+Gentrification has notably changed most of Houston's historically black neighborhoods, especially those within Loop 610 and near Downtown Houston.
+Rising housing costs coupled with a housing shortage have displaced some black residents and deterred some new black residents from moving in.
+A high number of blacks have moved to suburban cities or outside Loop 610 of Houston seeking a more affordable cost of living.
 For example, Third Ward went from 71% black in 2010 to 45% black in 2020.
 The white population in Third Ward grew 170% from 2010 to 2020.
 The median home price in Third Ward in 2010 was $124,500, by 2023 it increased to nearly $400,000.
 Also Third Ward's average rent price increased notably since 2010.
 The Houston Housing Authority is actively working to provide more affordable housing to help those with low-to-moderate incomes desiring to live near the city's largest business district.